-Brunswick is where my partner and I raised our family and having kids in local government schools has drawn us into local events, like school fundraisers and Brunswick Zebras soccer games.
+Brunswick is where my partner and I settled.
+Having kids in local government schools drew us into local events, like school fundraisers and soccer games.

-In 2018 I was elected the first ever Greens MP to represent the state electorate of Brunswick, after it had been held by Labor for a century.
+In 2018 I was elected and became the first Greens MP to represent the state electorate of Brunswick, after it had been held by Labor for a century.

 ‘I’ve always been interested in public health and preventive medicine.
 It even got me arrested many years ago for spraying a health warning on a cigarette billboard.
 But these days my motto is: Don’t get mad, get elected.’

-The struggle of gay men to reform the health system to prioritise their needs in response to the HIV epidemic made a great impression early in my medical career.
+The struggle of gay men to reform the health system to prioritise their needs in response to the HIV epidemic made a great impression on me in the early years of my career.
 Back then much of the problem was fighting against the stigma of HIV and homosexuality.
-Today, I see the same stigma attached to drug use, mental illness and poverty linked anti-social behaviour.
+Today, I see the same stigma attached to drug use, mental illness and people in prison.

 ‘I want to bring a sense of optimism back into state politics.
 We can easily start by improving public transport, and making cycling and walking safer.
 This is both good for our planet, the local amenity and our own health.’

 I hope you’ll join me in making this a reality.